-2.1 The Local Development Plan (LDP) contains two policies that relate specifically to renewable energy.
+2.1 LDP2 contains two policies that relate specifically to renewable energy.
 Policy IN1 relates to renewable energy proposals in general whilst Policy IN2 deals specifically with wind energy proposals.
-The two policies are set out below, however it should be noted that proposals will be assessed against all relevant policies contained in the LDP:
+The two policies are set out below, however it should be noted that proposals will be assessed against all relevant policies contained in LDP2: